Nmad7/hello-world/README.md

 # hello-world
 Hello!

 I am a student learning coding at Calvin College.
-Hopefully I can post some fun projects on here.
+Hopefully I can post some fun projects here.